Gun8hoot/Gun8hoot/README.md

 # 🧑‍💻 • About me
 Hey, i'm ***Gun8hoot***.
 I like manga/anime, music (especially rap), video games, new technologies, cybersecurity, coding and new technologies in general.
-English is not my mother tongue language so kind<br><br>
+English is not my mother tongue language so be kind<br><br>

 # 💽  • My skills
 ### Technologies im comfortable with: